Highlights of the cost of living in Hungary for a single person and a family

 Certain categories of passengers travel by train for free, regardless of their nationality or residency.
 Among them are children under 14, seniors over 65, and families with at least three children.

 Buses in Hungary cost roughly the same as trains, but the travel times are generally longer.
-For example, a bus journey from Budapest to Pécs takes around 4 hours and costs €9—10, compared to the train which takes only 2 hours and 50 minutes.
-Up-to-date bus schedules and ticket purchases are available online.
+For example, a bus journey from Budapest to Pécs takes around 4 hours and costs

 For extensive travel within the country, one can purchase a Hungary Pass.
 Priced at €48 monthly for adults, it grants unlimited access to trains, interurban buses, and local city transport, including metros, trams, and buses.